A test for directional-linear independence, with applications to wildfire orientation and size: Background to kernel density estimation

 In the linear setting, the basic building block for the independence test introduced by \cite{Rosenblatt1975} is a kernel density estimator.
-Independence between two linear random variables is assessed through an $\mathcal{L}_2$ distance between a bidimensional kernel density estimator and the product of the kernel density estimators of the marginals.
-For the extension of such a procedure to the directional--linear case, kernel density estimation for linear, directional and directional--linear variables is required.
-A brief background on kernel density estimators will be provided in this section.
+Independence between two linear random variables is assessed through an $\mathcal{L}_2$ distance between a bidimensional kernel density estimator and the product of the marginal kernel density estimators.
+In order to extend such a procedure to the directional-linear case, kernel density estimation for linear, directional and directional-linear variables is required.
+A brief background on kernel density estimators will be provided in this\nolinebreak[4] section.